tavinus/cli-barcode/README.md

 * Height of the bars (defaults to 30)
 * Color of the bars (defaults to black)

 I find the default settings for these very optimal, since there is usually no problem on resizing the barcodes generated.
+The encodings and output formats are case-insenstive.

 ## Help Information from cli
 ```
 $ barcode --help